jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The human tongue tastes bitter things with the taste buds toward the back.
-Salty and pungent flavors are tasted in the middle of the tongue, sweet flavors at the tip!
+⚡<!-- FUNFACT --> Fun fact: The muzzle of a lion is like a fingerprint - no two lions have the same pattern of whiskers.

 </div>